Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

 Nose

-Complex and intense nose, notes of very ripe white fruit accompanied by a hint of minerality and floral scents.
+A complex and intense nose, with notes of very ripe white fruit accompanied by a hint of minerality and floral aromas

-Expressive, smooth, and full-bodied on the palate, very well balanced, with a long, graceful finish.
+Expressive, smooth, and full-bodied on the palate, beautifully balanced, with a long, elegant finish

 Serve